-Unfortunately it seems like HDB contractors do not do cement screeding anymore, so you can’t top up even if you want to.
-Tough luck because contractors charge more than the HDB contractors.
-We’ve edited this post to reflect the confirmation.
+HDB contractors don’t do cement screeding anymore, so you can’t top up even if you want to.
+That sucks because contractors charge more than the HDB contractors.
+The quality wasn’t too bad.
+We’ve edited this post to reflect this update.

 After BSC did the rectification work, it was time we made arrangements for having HDB do cement screeding for our BTO home.
 Cement screeding by HDB is useful if you want to lay flooring like vinyl.
 HDB already approved our appeal for goodwill cement so we didn’t need to submit another one.

 While we managed to appeal successfully, HDB has since stopped the policy of providing goodwill cement screeding.
 The Straits Times reported that home owners who signed the lease agreement for their flats from 1 Jun 2015 would not be able to get free cement screeding.
 So you can’t appeal for free screeding anymore.
 For some reason the HDB website does not have an FAQ on this.
 The typical rejection letter is along the lines of:

 With effect from 1 Oct 2014, HDB has ceased to provide the Smooth Floor Rendering (SFR) service that had previously been provided on a goodwill basis upon request.
 We have considered your appeal carefully but regret that we are indeed unable to accede to your request for cement screeding.

 If flat buyers require smooth rendering to their flooring when laying floor finishes such as parquet/timber flooring, carpet, vinyl tile or linoleum, they can engage their own renovation contractors.
 The way the flooring is rendered depends on the type of floor finishes to be laid by the flat owners.
 Hence, this is best coordinated between flat owners and their renovation contractor.